Church of God (Cleveland, Tennessee): Clergy

 The Church of God recognizes three ranks of credentialed ministers: Exhorter (initial level), Ordained Minister (intermediate level), and Ordained Bishop (highest level).
 Exhorters are authorized to preach, serve as evangelists, and serve as pastor of a church.
 Ordained Ministers are further authorized to baptize converts, receive new church members, administer sacraments or ordinances, solemnize marriages, and establish churches.
 In addition to the rights and privileges held by Exhorters and Ordained Ministers, Ordained Bishops are authorized to assist in ordination ceremonies.
 State/regional overseers are designated "Administrative Bishops," International Executive Committee members as "Executive Bishops," and the General Overseer as "Presiding Bishop."
 Women are eligible to be Exhorters and Ordained Ministers; however, only men can become Ordained Bishops.
 There are also categories of Licensed Minister of Christian Education and Licensed Minister of Music.

 Beliefs

-The church has a Pentecostal confession of faith.
+The church has a Pentecostal confession of faith known in the Church of God as the Declaration of Faith.

 Structure

 International

 The Church of God is a hierarchical church with an episcopal polity.
 The Church of God's highest judicial body is the International General Assembly.
 This body has "full power and authority to designate the teaching, government, principles, and practices" of the Church of God.
 Meeting every two years, the General Assembly's voting membership includes all lay members, credentialed ministers of the Church of God, and members 16 years of age or older, but to vote one must be present and registered.
 The General Assembly is responsible for electing the church's executive officers.
 These are the general overseer, the three assistant general overseers, and the secretary general.
 In addition, it elects the directors of the church's missionary and Christian education ministries.